-When customers add products to cart and head to checkout, they can choose how to pay for their order using any of the payment methods that you've enabled in the Payments tab of your Shop dashboard.
+When customers add products to their cart and head to checkout, they can choose how to pay for their order using any of the payment methods that you've enabled in the Payments tab of your Shop dashboard.

-- Click Shop App from your Marketing 360® dashboard or select it from the App Menu near the top left corner of the page.
+- Click Shop App from your Marketing 360® dashboard or select it from the App Menu near the top-left corner of the page.

 - From the Shop App dashboard, click Payments from the navigation in the left column.

 Your active payment options will be displayed at the top of the page.

 Accepting Orders Online

 You can use online and offline payment methods to accept payments.
 An online method would allow a customer to pay with their card right from the website, while an offline order might entail paying in-person.
 Offering customers both options will increase conversion and reduce the number of abandoned orders.
 There's no limit to how many payment methods you can set up.

 With online payment methods you can accept credit cards, debit cards, or PayPal payments from your online store.

 The Shop App integrates with many different third-party payment systems to process your transactions.
 You can see what payment systems are available for your store country in the Payment page of your Shop dashboard.
 Scroll to the Other ways to get paid section and click Choose Payment Processor.